 The only downside is that this pool stays pretty busy and can fill up fast.
 We were never not able to get in, but there were a few times that we couldn’t find a chair.

-Chalmer’s Pool at Seabrook Park was a weekly treat during our summers at Fort Bragg.
+Chalmer’s Pool at Seabrook Park was a weekly treat during our summers at Fort Liberty.

 Jordan Lake

-One of our favorite natural Fort Bragg swimming holes was Jordan Lake.
-Located an hour north of Fort Bragg, this 14,000-acre lake is a state recreation area and is almost completely undeveloped.
+One of our favorite natural Fort Liberty swimming holes was Jordan Lake.
+Located an hour north of Fort Liberty, this 14,000-acre lake is a state recreation area and is almost completely undeveloped.

 There are 7 designated swimming areas and multiple boat ramps.
 We always used the White Oak recreation area, just because it was the easiest for me to find.